Ghaziabad, Pakistan: Occupation

 Most of villagers are dependent on agriculture, while a large number is associated with government and private services.
 Some labor are also found in bricks factory, however the number of these families are found less after government imposed restriction of child labor.

 Education

 Due to its central location, the area is specially getting fame with respect to educational facilities.
 Besides government schools for boys and girls, it also offers a number of other private and government ventures like Franchise of Allied, Educator and Divisional Public School (DPS).
-The area also offer quality Islamic education in various small Mardissa, present in the form of Al-Qalam Institute.
+The area also offer quality Islamic education in various small Madrasa, present in the form of Al-Qalam Institute.